-Payments to farmers for the protection of water and soil used in agricultural production.
+Payments to protect agricultural water and soil production resources.
 Source: Ministry of Finance (MOF), People's Republic of China, Outlay Documents of the Ministry of Finance.

 Use of labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO.

 Soil conservation